bucharest-gold/entente/GUIDELINES.md

   }
 }

-// My preference is to use standalone functions rather than object methods.
+// Our preference is to use standalone functions rather than object methods.
 // This avoids the (possibly dangerous) use of the `this` keyword. function area (rectangle) {
   return rectangle.length * rectangle.width;